Magtymguly, Turkmenistan

-Magtymguly (formerly Garrygala, Kara-Kala, Кара-Кала) is a city (şäher) west of Aydere in Balkan Province, Turkmenistan.
-It is the administrative center (seat) of Magtymguly District.
-In 1972 it had a population of 5,700 inhabitants, rising to 8,412 in 1989.
+Magtymguly, formerly known as Garrygala (1924-2004), Kara-Kala (in Russian: Кара-Кала), Alexandrov, or Ganlygala, is a city in Balkan Province, Turkmenistan.
+It is the administrative center of Magtymguly District.
+In 2022, it had a population of 15,386 inhabitants.
 It is located in the foothills of the Kopet Dag mountain range, and it lies on the Sumbar River, a tributary of the Atrek River.

 History

 The ruins of a vast fortress on the river bank are located in Magtymguly.
 The fortress was used as a base by the Armenian Kings Tigranes I to Tigranes VI.

 Etymology

 Atanyyazow explains that Turkmen originally called the fortress, which he asserts was built here by Shah of Persia Mohammad, "Ganlygala" ("bloody fortress", from gan "blood" and gala "fortress") because of the amount of blood shed in fighting over it.
 At the end of the 19th century, under Russian influence the settlement was called Aleksandrov, but in the Soviet period it was renamed Garrygala in Turkmen (Кара Кала).

 Following Turkmenistan's independence, on 4 June 2004, by Presidential Decree No. 4066, Garrygala city and district were renamed in honor of Magtymguly Pyragy.